Marco-178/Anomaly-Detection-Thesis/README.md

 The ground truth labels in both datasets are used to evaluate the performance metrics of the anomaly detection algorithms.

 ## Comments
-Some comments are in Italian since the thesis is for an Italian university.
+Some comments are in Italian since the thesis is written for a Italian university.

 # Discussion
 The content of the thesis will be re-adapted in a dedicated blogpost as a educational contribution.